Rirsc/rirsc.github.io/content/pages/about.md

 showdate: false
 ---

+Ey there stranger.
+Ricardo here, welcome to my abode :)

-I’m Ricardo, an Industrial Design Engineer mostly focused on 3D digital and interactive works.
+I’m an Industrial Design Engineer mostly focused on 3D digital and interactive works.
 I love playing with technology and my main interests are [music,](/pages/etc/gigs/) [games,](/pages/etc/games/) comix, design, films, riding my bike around forests and playing with computers to create stuff.

 A more precise portfolio focused on my 3D professional job is found at [rirsc.xyz](http://rirsc.xyz) but I plan to move everything to this site sooner or later.

 ## Key points

-This site is a digital sandbox.\
+This site is my digital sandbox where I intend to document my activities and online discoveries.
+A so-called [memex](https://pluralistic.net/2021/05/09/the-memex-method/) an archive of my experiences and acquired knowledge.

 Sometimes a blog, sometimes a wiki, maybe a [‘memex’](https://pluralistic.net/2021/05/09/the-memex-method/) but everytime is messy.
 [Advanced hypertexting](https://www.kickscondor.com/hypertexting/) I guess.
 Many pages are in progress, or incorrect.
 This is my tiny realm and its fine that way.